Preference Robustness for DPO with Applications to Public Health: Abstract

 \section{Abstract}

 We study an LLM fine-tuning task for designing reward functions for sequential resource allocation problems in public health, guided by human preferences expressed in natural language.
 This setting presents a challenging testbed for alignment due to complex and ambiguous objectives and limited data availability.
 We propose \textsc{DPO-PRO}, a robust fine-tuning algorithm based on Direct Preference Optimization (DPO), which accounts for uncertainty in the preference distribution using a lightweight Distributionally Robust Optimization (DRO) formulation.
-Unlike prior DRO-based DPO methods, \textsc{DPO-PRO} is significantly less conservative.
+Unlike prior DRO-based variants, \textsc{DPO-PRO} focuses solely on uncertainty in preferences, avoiding unnecessary conservatism and incurring negligible computational overhead.
 We evaluate \textsc{DPO-PRO} on a real-world maternal mobile health program operated by the non-profit organization ARMMAN, as well as on standard alignment benchmarks.
 Experimental results demonstrate that our method consistently improves robustness to noisy preference signals compared to existing DPO variants.
 Moreover, \textsc{DPO-PRO} achieves comparable performance to prior self-reflection-based baseline for reward function design, while requiring significantly lower inference-time cost.